 Manager self-service: Absence, holiday and overtime

-(M) The Corporate Services Solution shall provide the ability to review and approve absence and holiday, including connecting days (which is the days spent by senior Department civil servants visiting other health bodies) volunteering absences.
+(M) The Corporate Services Solution shall provide the ability to review and approve absence and holiday, including connecting days (which is the days spent by senior Department civil servants visiting other health bodies) volunteering absences and the ability to record other reasons for leave.

 (M) The Corporate Services Solution shall provide the ability to review the overtime hours done by specific groups of staff that are able to work overtime.